vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 ***Blocking on Container Readiness***

 In the above example, the Wordpress container waits for about 10 seconds for the database to come up and be ready.
 What if it needs to wait longer than that?
-This is one of the ways `docker exec` (coming in VIC 1.2) can be useful.
+This is one of the ways `docker exec` can be useful.
 For example:

 ```
-# wait until the database is up - VIC 1.2+
+# wait until the database is up
 while true; do
    docker exec -it db mysqladmin --user=$DB_USER --password=$DB_PASSWORD version > /dev/null 2>&1
    if [ $? -eq 0 ]; then